 The glasses should accurately correct any astigmatism you might have, and precise measurements should be taken to ensure the optical centre of each lens is directly in front of your pupils when you are using your preferred working distance from your screen.
 Prior to scheduling your eye exam, measure from the bridge of our nose to the surface of your computer screen.
 Bring this measurement with you to your eye exam so your doctor of optometry can determine the optimum lens power for your computer glasses.

-Your doctor of optometry may also recommend adding an anti-reflective coating to eliminate reflection of light from the front and back surfaces of your lenses that can cause eye strain, photochromic lenses that can shield your eyes from potentially harmful high-energy visible blue light from your computer screen and digital devises, or adding a light tint to reduce glare caused by harsh overhead lighting and to enhance contrast.
+Your doctor of optometry may also recommend adding an anti-reflective coating to eliminate reflection of light from the front and back surfaces of your lenses that can cause eye strain, photochromic lenses that can shield your eyes from visible blue light from your computer screen and digital devises, or adding a light tint to reduce glare caused by harsh overhead lighting and to enhance contrast.

 Always consult a knowledgeable eye care professional when purchasing eyewear.